Chest Trauma

 Duration: 30 minutes.

-Target Audience: Medical, nursing, and allied health staff.
+Target Audience: Medical, nursing, and allied health clinicians.

 This resource kit provides healthcare workers with the knowledge and skills to perform the insertion of an intercostal catheter (ICC) to manage a patient with blunt chest trauma, including the indications and considerations for ICC placement.